 Preoccupied by how ideas of good impose themselves on our treatment and understanding of others, she gradually distanced herself from the content of her work and reconnected with her creativity, training in graphic design.

-Today she remains as charmed as ever by the infinite variety of life and how we choose to treat each other – especially those we view as ‘other’.
+Today she remains fascinated by the infinite diversity of life and by how we choose to treat each other – especially those we view as ‘other’.
 She hopes to cross the bridges we build between us, build stronger bridges where she can, and understand why some bridges simply aren’t there.

-Since 2014, the photographer Cedric Bregnard has been her mentor, accompanying her on her journey to becoming an established artist.
+Since 2014, the photographer Cedric Bregnard has been her mentor, accompanying her on her artistic journey.